 In accordance with the Family Education Rights and Privacy Act, you may access your academic files.
 Generally, information in your files is not released to third parties without your written permission.
 However, certain information is public and will be released unless you file the appropriate form.
-You may obtain the form by writing to the Office of Learner Services, School of Continuing Studies, Owen Hall 001, Bloomington, IN 47405-7101 or by sending email to scs@indiana.edu.
+You may obtain the form by writing to the School of Continuing Studies, Owen Hall 001, Bloomington, IN 47405 or by sending email to scs@indiana.edu.